top of page

 What to say

-• “Sometimes countries argue and fight, kind of like kids on a playground.
-When that happens, we ask God to help everyone stop.”
+• “Sometimes people in the world argue and fight, kind of like kids on a playground.”

-• “Mommy and Daddy and lots of helpers keep you safe, and God watches over us, too.”
+• “Mommy and Daddy work hard to keep you safe, and God watches over us too.”

-Early Elementary (6–8) — Simple Explanations, Big Assurance
+Early Elementary (Ages 6–8) — Simple Explanations, Big Assurance

-Key thought: Bad things happen, but God is bigger.
+Key thought: The world can be hard, but God is bigger.

 What to say